ivan-poltavskiy/news-aggregator/Specification.md

 For the API to work correctly, it is required to enter a list of sources from which the user wants to receive news.

-To do this, enter “news-aggregator --sources=” in the CLI terminal and specify sources after the equal sign.
+To do this, enter “--sources=” in the CLI terminal and specify sources after the equal sign.

 Also, to filter by keywords, you need to enter “--keywords=”